GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

     To support an inbound SAML workflow, where users are redirected to an external IDP for authentication (e.g. Social Login), review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).

 ## Trust Relationship Requirements
-In the Gluu Server, the SAML IDPs SSO configuration is called a Trust Relationship (TR).
-Each TR requires the infomation listed below.
+The Gluu Server SAML IDP configuration for SSO is called a Trust Relationship (TR).
+Each TR requires the following infomation:

 ### Metadata of the SP
 Metadata is an XML file which has configuration data used to establish trust between the website (SP) and IDP (Gluu Server).
-Websites (SP) can provide metadata via a URL or as a separate file.
+Metadata can be provided via a URL or as a separate file.
 Metadata can change, so a static URL typically requires the least amount of ongoing maintenance.

 ### Metadata of the Gluu Server
-The Gluu Server's SAML metadata may be needed from time to time.
-It can be found at `https://hostname/idp/shibboleth`.
+The Gluu Server's SAML metadata may be needed by the SP.
+It can be found at: `https://hostname/idp/shibboleth`.

 ### Attribute Release
-Each SP may require one or more user attributes from the IDP in order to grant a person access to a protected resource.
-Required attributes vary depending on the application, and should be explicitly specified in the target application's documentation.
-The administrator can use the oxTrust interface to release the necessary attributes to the SP as described [below](#create-a-trust-relationship-in-the-gluu-server).
+In order to grant access to a protected resource, each SP may require one or more user attributes from the IDP.
+Required attributes should be specified in the SP's documentation.
+Attributes can be chosen for release during the creation of each TR, as described [below](#create-a-trust-relationship).

 ## Configure NameID

-A NameID or Name Identifier is used to identity the 'subject' of a SAML assertion.
-The format of nameID can be anything but is typically `emailAddress`.
+A NameID or Name Identifier is used to identity the "subject" of a SAML assertion.
+Some SAML SP's expect a specific SAML NameID Format.
+The format of NameID can be anything but is typically `emailAddress`.

+There are two ways to create the NameID in Gluu:

 ### oxTrust GUI